Source: Apple Will Produce Only 8 Million iPhone X Units In Q2

 That LCD phone could be priced as low as $550, says KGI Securities analyst Ming-Chi Kuo.
 And it’s that phone that Apple believes will contribute half of the unit sales of the 2018 lineup during the year after its launch, our source says.

 Some analysts have decidedly more optimistic views about iPhone X demand than Nomura and Citi.
-Above Avalon’s Cybart believes Apple will have sold 60 million iPhone X units in total by the time the 2018 iPhones show up in September, and will have made a tidy $59 billion of revenue from the tenth-anniversary iPhone.
-Assuming Cybart’s estimate that Apple sold 27 million iPhone X’s in the final quarter of 2017, Apple would have to sell 33 million more units of the X in calendar Q1-Q3 to hit the 60 million mark.
+Above Avalon’s Cybart believes Apple will have sold 60 million iPhone X units in total by the time the 2018 iPhones show up in September, and will have made a tidy $59 billion of revenue from the 10th-anniversary iPhone.
+Assuming Cybart’s estimate that Apple sold 27 million iPhone X’s in the final quarter of 2017, Apple would have to sell 33 million more units of the X in calendar Q1 to Q3 to hit the 60 million mark.

+“Perspective is needed when judging iPhone X performance in the marketplace,” Cybart wrote in an email to Fast Company.
+“Most smartphone manufacturers would crave for such a strong-performing device.
+At the same time, iPhone X introduced Face ID technology to tens of millions of users in just the span of a few months.”

+Cybart also stresses that Apple pundits shouldn’t judge new iPhones on the same scale as the blockbuster iPhone 6.

 Apple reports its financial results for the March-ending quarter on May 1.
 Many analysts’ eyes will be on that ASP metric, which will give a strong hint at where iPhone X sales have headed since the company’s holiday quarter, which set records even though iPhone sales failed to meet expectations.